thtmexicnkid/elastic-dnd/README.md

   * Set ES_MEM_LIMIT and KB_MEM_LIMIT to a value (in bytes) reflecting what is available in your environment
     * NOTE -- I have 32GB available and set mine to 8GB a piece.
 Truthfully, for a deployment this size, that is overkill.
 You would probably be okay with a 2-4GB a piece.
 * Open command prompt / terminal and navigate to folder containing the "docker-compose-*.yml" files.
-* Rename either "docker-compose-linux.yml" or "docker-compose-windows.yml" to "docker-compose.yml", depending on which operating system you are running the program on.
+* If running on Linux:
+  * Run "docker-compose -f docker-compose-linux up" and wait for your deployment to create itself.
+* If running on Windows:
-* Run "docker-compose up" and wait for your deployment to create itself
+  * Run "docker-compose -f docker-compose-windows up" and wait for your deployment to create itself.

 > ***NOTE*** -- The libraries for the free audio transcription function take a little while to install.